 Possession of Other Drugs in Maryland

-Potential sentences for drugs other than marijuana in Maryland are typically much harsher.
-CR 5-601(a)(1) sets the maximum sentence for all possession charges at a $25,000 fine and four-year prison sentence.
-Under Maryland Code, Criminal Law, 5-614, the state enforces significant charges on those that attempt to bring large amounts of any drug into the state, regardless of whether or not it was intended for distribution.
-If you’re arrested for attempting to bring the following amounts of drugs across state lines, you could be facing up to a $50,000 fine and imprisonment for up to 25 years.
+Potential sentences for drugs other than marijuana in Maryland are typically much harsher. § 5-601(a)(1) denotes the maximum penalty for all possession charges as being a $25,000.00 fine and/or imprisonment not to exceed four years.
+However, under § 5-614, the state levies significant charges against those who attempt to bring large amounts of any drug into the state, regardless of whether or not it was intended for distribution.
+If you are arrested for attempting to bring the following quantities of drugs across state lines, you could be facing up to a $50,000.00 fine and imprisonment for up to 25 years.

 - 28 grams of cocaine or more (or a mixture that contains cocaine)

 - 4 grams of opium or morphine or more, or any derivative

 - 1,000 dosage units of lysergic acid diethylamide (or a mixture containing)

 - 28 grams of phencyclidine or more in liquid or powder